 Dunes State Park History

 The Friends of the Indiana Dunes are very proud to continue to support efforts to protect the dunes and to provide the many volunteer hours to ensure it’s protection.
+You'll find the best lucky pharao tricks here, you have time to get it!

 View Our History